PoisotLab/AnalysisOfEcologicalNetworks/content/chapters/_index.md

 ## About this book

-The goal of this book is to provide a *practical* introduction to the analysis of ecological networks, and covers the fundamental of the theory on ecological network structure and its consequences.
+This book provides a *practical* introduction to the analysis of ecological networks.
 It is recommended to have a basic understanding of community ecology, but the relevant concepts will be introduced when needed.

 ## How to read the book